learn-co-students/js-rails-as-api-rendering-related-object-data-in-json-v-000/README.md

 ## Using `include`

-An alternative option is to use the `include` keyword to indicate what models you want to nest:
+An alternative is to use the `include` option to indicate what models you want to nest:

 ```ruby